mia-nygren/2DV50E-loading-strategies-for-web-fonts-demo/README.md

 # Loading Strategies for Web Fonts -  Demo

 ### About
 This repository is a supplement to my Bachelor's degree project in Computer Science (2DV50E).
-It's primary purpose is to demonstrate how resource prioritization approaches like HTTP/2 Preload and HTTP/2 Push can be used to optimize the delivery of web fonts for first-time visitors.
+Its primary purpose is to demonstrate how resource prioritization approaches like HTTP/2 Preload and HTTP/2 Push can be used to optimize the delivery of web fonts for first-time visitors.

 The selected strategies build upon a font loading strategy called Critical Flash Of Faux Text, that Zach Leatherman writes about in his article [A COMPREHENSIVE GUIDE TO FONT LOADING STRATEGIES]